Burks, Fournier lead Knicks to 116-96 win over Kings | WTOP News

 Tyrese Haliburton had 21 points and eight assists for the Kings, who have lost seven straight overall and 12 in a row on the road.
 Davion Mitchell added 18 points.

-Fournier scored 16 points on 4-for-5 shooting from 3-point range to help New York take a 31-23 lead at the end of the first quarter.
+Fournier scored 16 points on 6-for-7 shooting from the field — including 4 of 5 from 3-point range — to help New York take a 31-23 lead at the end of the first quarter.

 TIP-INS

-Kings: De’Aaron Fox missed his fourth consecutive game due to a sore left ankle.
-Sacramento coach Alvin Gentry ruled out any long-term worries over the point guard’s absence.
+Kings: De’Aaron Fox missed his fourth consecutive game due to a sore left ankle, but Gentry ruled out any long-term worries over the point guard’s absence.
 “I think that he is feeling much better,” Gentry said.
 “But until he feels that everything is there and that he can make the cuts laterally, we aren’t going to put him out there right now.
 But I am not concerned.”

+Knicks: Outrebounded the Kings 47-36 … Rookie reserve Quentin Grimes scored 14 points in 23 minutes. … Obi Toppin added 14 points in 18 minutes off the bench.

 Kings: Host the Brooklyn Nets on Wednesday night.